Avogadro/manual/4-tools/1-draw-tool.md

 ## 5.

-For example, if you wanted to create water, you can type in "O", or select "Oxygen (8)" from the drop down menu and click on the black display.
+Let's say you wanted to create water.
+You can either type in "O", or select "Oxygen (8)" from the drop down menu, and then click on the black display.

+Left clicking on an atom that has already been generated will also change the element.
+In this case, clicking on the initial carbon atom changed it into an oxygen atom.

 ![][5]